mmbman/Katagiri/1984-05-18-Awakening-of-Faith-Talk-11.md

 So that’s why, if you really deeply taste the unenlightened aspect of human life, that is the first step to get into the enlightened aspect of the world, so-called *bodhi-mind*.
 In the technical term, in the next section it is called *essence of mind*, but I don’t know if *essence of mind* is the right translation.
 Professor Abe translated it as *acquired enlightenment*.
 And the other term, in relation to *acquired enlightenment*, is *original enlightenment*.
 Well, next time I would like to explain this, *original enlightenment* and *acquired enlightenment*.

-Today, we have understood the characteristic of *ālāyavijñāna*, which has two characteristics, the enlightened aspect and non-enlightened aspect.
-That is *ālāyavijñāna*.
+Today, we have understood the characteristic of *ālayavijñāna*, which has two characteristics, the enlightened aspect and non-enlightened aspect.
+That is *ālayavijñāna*.
 So, from this point, we are living at the intersection of enlightenment and non-enlightenment.

 So, if you see enlightenment very deeply, you [are] an enlightened person.
 And on the other hand, if you see deeply the unenlightened aspect of human life, it is also the implication of bodhi-mind; the implication of stepping inside... to nirvana, or the enlightened world.
 That’s why bodhi-mind is important for us, awakening is important for us.

 That’s all I have to say today.
-So, *ālāyavijñāna* is the term [or] expression of *tathāgatagarbha* which is more subjective and more awakening; closely related with actual human life, how *tathāgatagarbha* works.
+So, *ālayavijñāna* is the term [or] expression of *tathāgatagarbha* which is more subjective and more awakening; closely related with actual human life, how *tathāgatagarbha* works.
 At that time, we have to research what *tathāgatagarbha* is.

 At that time, tathāgatagarbha is ...